Enrollment in Graduate Level Courses

 - Maintaining a math major GPA of 3.65 or higher

-- Junior standing at the time the course is offered
+- Junior standing or above at the time the course is offered

 (Students can find their major GPA in the Academic Requirements Report in their Albert Student Center drop down menu.
 The major GPA will be located at the bottom of the Math Major Requirements section.)